mikecokina/elisa/README.rst

             'unit': 'K'
         }

-    - **contrained**: type of model parameter, which value is dependent on the current value of one or more variable parameters.
+    - **constrained**: type of model parameter, which value is dependent on the current value of one or more variable parameters.
 This feature is very helpful while utilizing a parameters such as `a sin(i)` parameter derived during radial velocity fit inside a light curve fit to constrain a semi-major axis of the system on system's inclination::